khamidou/khamidou.github.io/_drafts/bareers_to_entry.markdown

 The problem is that a Dell and a Compaq PC are essentially the same computer but with a different logo on the box.
 They both run Windows, so the consumer has little incentive to choose a Dell other a Compaq except price.
 So PC makers competed on price, until they got to the very very thin marges they have today ([about 16$ per PC sold](http://www.theguardian.com/technology/2014/jan/09/pc-value-trap-windows-chrome-hp-dell-lenovo-asus-acer)).
 Essentially, in their effort to get more shares of the market, the makers all competed to sell more windows copies.

 I think there's an similar phenomenon ongoing for video games.
-Here's why.

-First, there's been a drop in the costs necessary to produce a game:
+I know what you're going to say: "Yes, but this is different, we're making games!
+Braid is not Super Meat Boy!
+Every game is different!".
+It's true, but think about this:

-- there's been huge productivity improvements, partly because of Moore's law (we can get away with being sloppy most of the time), partly because there's a lot of libraries available which remove the tedium of developing a game engine.[^devartists]
+1. Games are cheaper than ever to make and will get more so over time[^devartists]
-- a lot of indie developers are hobbyists, so they don't get paid for working on the game.
+2. Steam has an incentive to carry as many video games SKUs as possible[^skus]

 This has a consequence: _there's more and more video games._